langchain-ai/langgraph/docs/docs/deploy/deployment/managed.md

 Create a git repo in the `<my-app>` directory, and verify it’s existence.
 You can use the Github CLI if you like, or just create a repo manually.

-## Host your code on Hosted LangGraph
+## Host your code on LangGraph Cloud

-### Deploy from GitHub with Hosted LangGraph
+### Deploy from GitHub with LangGraph Cloud

-Head to LangSmith and click on the 🚀 emoji on the left navbar to create a new deployment.
+Head to LangSmith and click on the 🚀 icon on the left navbar to create a new deployment.
 Click the `+ New Deployment` button.

-***If you have not deployed to Hosted LangGraph before:*** there will be a button that shows up saying Import from GitHub.
-You’ll need to follow that flow to connect hosted LangGraph to GitHub.
+***If you have not deployed to LangGraph Cloud before:*** there will be a button that shows up saying Import from GitHub.
+You’ll need to follow that flow to connect LangGraph Cloud to GitHub.

 ***Once you have set up your GitHub connection:*** the new deployment page will look as follows